-Reversible control of spin-polarised supercurrents in ferromagnetic Josephson junctions
+Reversible control of spin-polarized supercurrents in ferromagnetic Josephson junctions.

 MetadataShow full item record

-Magnetic inhomogeneity at a superconductor (S) – ferromagnet (F) interface converts spin-singlet Cooper pairs into spin-one triplet pairs.
+Magnetic inhomogeneity at a superconductor (S)-ferromagnet (F) interface converts spin-singlet Cooper pairs into spin-one triplet pairs.
 These pairs are immune to the pair-breaking exchange field in F and support a long-range proximity effect.
-Although recent experiments have confirmed the existence of spin-polarised triplet supercurrents in S-F-S Josephson junctions, reversible control of the supercurrent has been impossible because of the robust pre-configured nature of the inhomogeneity.
-Here we use a barrier comprising three F layers whose relative magnetic orientation, and hence the interfacial inhomogeneity, can be controlled by small magnetic fields; we show that this enables full control of the triplet supercurrent and, by using finite element micromagnetic simulations, we can directly relate the experimental data to the theoretical models which provide a general framework to understand the role played by magnetic states in long-range supercurrent modulation.
+Although recent experiments have confirmed the existence of spin-polarized triplet supercurrents in S-F-S Josephson junctions, reversible control of the supercurrent has been impossible because of the robust preconfigured nature of the inhomogeneity.
+Here, we use a barrier comprising three F layers whose relative magnetic orientation, and hence the interfacial inhomogeneity, can be controlled by small magnetic fields; we show that this enables full control of the triplet supercurrent and, by using finite element micromagnetic simulations, we can directly relate the experimental data to the theoretical models which provide a general framework to understand the role played by magnetic states in long-range supercurrent modulation.

 External DOI: https://doi.org/10.1038/ncomms5771